spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac.md

 * Project

 ### Tenant
 Tenant is an isolated workspace within the Palette.
-Users and Teams with specific Roles can be associated with the Tenant(s) you create. **[Link to tenant permissions page]**
+Users and Teams with specific Roles can be associated with the Tenant(s) you create.
+Palette provides a [wide set of permissions](/user-management/palette-rbac/tenant-scope-roles-permissions#globaltenantscope) under the scope of a Tenant.
 Everyone is a user.
 User with SuperAdmin role will become SuperAdmin and similarly Tenant
 <br />

 ### Project